 - Disability insurance premiums you pay for with FICA taxes — The “Federal Insurance Contributions Act” taxes that come out of every paycheck cover your insurance premiums, Social Security retirement, and Medicare benefits.
 In order to qualify for SSDI, you must have FICA taxes withheld from every paycheck and apply for SSDI before your coverage runs out.
 If you’re a federal employee or have an employer-provided pension, you might not pay FICA taxes.
 Look for any amount listed in Box 4 on last year’s W-2.

 - Work credits — The SSA uses your yearly earnings to determine your Social Security work credits.
 You can earn a maximum of four work credits every year, and you’ll need 40 total to qualify for SSDI.
 In addition to those 40 work credits required for disability insurance benefits, you must earn 20 within the past decade.

 If you’ve worked close to 5 in the last 10 years (4+ years), you must earn more credits to qualify.
 In 2023, you get one credit for every $1,640 in earned wages.

 You May Qualify for Legal Assistance

 Still have questions about how federal disability insurance works?
 SSDI and SSI are notoriously complex programs, and only one pays disability insurance benefits.
 Luckily, you can sign up for a free phone call from a Social Security attorney in your area.
-People who have lawyers file their claims are 2x more likely to get benefits the first time they apply.
+People who have lawyers file their claims are nearly 3x more likely to receive approval for benefits.
 If a lawyer can’t get your claim approved, you pay $0 for legal assistance.
 And if you do win, then you’ll only pay a small, one-time fee.